 “Identity will be the most valuable commodity for citizens in the future,” he says.
 “And with artificial intelligence and big data software collecting everything we do on the Internet, how we are perceived is directly linked to our online behavior.”
 This seems especially relevant when considering the book’s claim that the ability to delete or remove data is “largely an illusion.”9 For example, getting into an argument on a social platform about a controversial subject may elicit heightened emotions, which might lead to saying something offensive in the heat of the moment.
 Even if you apologize for those comments later, they will still be out there for the world to read.

 To avoid such situations and start thinking about good digital citizenship, consider these parameters as you put together a policy for your family.

-“Your kids may know social media can give potential employers and college admission departments an intimate view into their lives, but they may not realize it can have damaging consequences for their family’s security and reputation as well,” says Stacy Allred, a wealth strategist and leader of the Center for Family Wealth at Merrill Lynch.
+“Your kids may know social media can give potential employers and college admission departments an intimate view into their lives, but they may not realize it can have damaging consequences for their family’s security and reputation as well,” says Stacy Allred, a wealth strategist and leader of the Merrill Center for Family Wealth.
 “By talking about issues of privacy and online reputation early on, you can help the rising generation develop a framework for making decisions about what is appropriate and safe online behavior.
 Think of what the power of a digital footprint, either positive or negative, can have for a future politician.”

 While conveying to your children the potential consequences of their online behavior is a crucial component of the Internet conduct conversation, it shouldn't be treated as the sole approach to establishing your family's policy.